Chumper/lottery/readme.md

 # Options

-I used the [https://github.com/typesafehub/config](Typesafe Config) for parsing and managing the options in the application, so everything is configurable.
+I used the [Typesafe Config](https://github.com/typesafehub/config) for parsing and managing the options in the application, so everything is configurable.
 The default config looks like this:
 ```hocon
 lottery {